What is an invasive species?

 Purple Loosestrife.
 A purple flower native to Europe, purple loosestrife invades wetlands and ditches.
 It produces millions of seeds every summer and soon takes over the entire ecosytem, choking out other plants.
 Since it is not a good food source for any wildlife, the wildlife gets pushed out with the native plants.

 Garlic Mustard.
 A biannual flowering plant for Europe and Western Asia, garlic mustard was brought over for food.
 It has escaped cultivation and is taking over forest ground-cover habitat.
-It secretes a chemical to prevent beneficial bacteria so it can kill off the native vegetation.
+Garlic mustard also prevent beneficial soil bacteria from growing, negatively impacting nearly native plants.

 Water Chestnut.
-From China, water chestnut is a deadly invader in only the Southern half of Lake Champlain.
+From China, water chestnut is a persistent invader in the southern part of Lake Champlain.
 It provides little nutritional value and blocks sunlight from entering the lake since it grows as thick mats on the surface.